neverfap-deluxe/hovering-web/content/about/_index.md

 ---
   title: "About Hovering"
-  description: "Hovering."
+  description: "Learning more about hovering and what is involved."
   date: 2019-05-28
   draft: false
-  tags: [ "porn recovery", "porn addiction", "addiction", "awareness", "nofap", "neverfap", "never fap", "NoFap Companion", "NoFap Companion", "neverfap deluxe", "nofap guide", "neverfap basics" ]
+  tags: [ "hovering", "hover", "how to hover", "what is hovering", "meditation", "meditation technique", "porn addiction recovery", "neverfap deluxe", "neverfap" ]
   categories: [ "" ]

   slug: "/about"